trunk-io/docs/flaky-tests/generating-junit-reports.md

 ```

 This will output a `junit_report.xml` file in the working directory.
 To further configure the reporter, consult the [CMake documentation](https://cmake.org/cmake/help/v3.21/manual/ctest.1.html).

+## GTest

+Run the tests with the following flag: `--gtest_output xml`

+This will output a `test_detail.xml` file in the working directory.
+To further configure the reporter, consult the [GoogleTest documentation](https://google.github.io/googletest/advanced.html#generating-an-xml-report).